carolinafishes/carolinafishes.github.io/_posts/collection/2016-02-15-swordfish.md

 Swordfishing harpooning in the 1800's used remarkably similar gear to whaling.
 Today, some fishermen continue to use harpoons to harvest swordfish.
 In fact, the <a href="https://www.msc.org/track-a-fishery/fisheries-in-the-program/certified/north-west-atlantic/north-west-atlantic-canada-harpoon-swordfish/fishers-story">marine stewardship council has certified the Nova Scotia harpoon-based fishery as sustainable</a>.
 With consumer giants like <a href="http://www.wholefoodsmarket.com/blog/whole-story/harpoon-caught-swordfish-1">Whole Foods promoting this fishery</a>, we may well see a rise in harpoon based fishing replacing to fisheries using long-line and gill-net fisheries.
 <br>

 We'll never know if this specimen was shot from a whaleboat on one of it's long voyages or if it was shot from one of the many vessels harvesting these fishes from the Northern Atlantic.
 However, this specimen is a reminder of how our natural history collections are more than just repositories of biological materials for scientists.
-They also document our interactions with the planet over the last few centuries.
+They document our interactions with the planet.
 Snapshots in time, offering unique glimpses and reflections of our history.